aws-deepracer/aws-deepracer-launcher/getting-started.md

 To launch the built packages on the DeepRacer device open up another terminal on the DeepRacer device and run the following commands as root user:

+1. Switch to root user before you source the ROS2 installation:

+        sudo su

 1. Source the ROS2 Foxy setup bash script:

         source /opt/ros/foxy/setup.bash